8585 INTEGRATED STEREO AMPLIFIER, 2006.

 It is safe for an unskilled person to perform the bias

 The positive red lead probe of the volt meter is held against

 the recessed philips screw head and the

 The long flat bladed screw driver is used to reach down

 turn the shafts of the 8 bias adjustments.

-Do NOT attempt to turn the
+Do NOT turn the recessed philips head screws; these are

 The voltmeter is set to a low range of direct voltage, say the

 2Vdc range, and is used to measure the

 Although slightly awkward, an untrained person may hold the

 test leads of the voltmeter with red lead to

 Make sure that the red lead probe is not shorting the recessed

 contact screw to the chassis.